Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Related Work

-Furthermore, \cite{islam2020interactions} introduced the localization of actions within surgical scenes in the Endovis 2018 dataset to enhance comprehension of the implicit relationships between instruments and tissues.
-The approach associated interaction categories with bounding boxes in Endovis 2018, designating the specific actions executed by each instrument or tissue.
-The dataset annotations used a graph structure, where each node represented an instrument or tissue, and the edges depicted the interactions between these nodes.
-Subsequently, the ESAD dataset~(\cite{bawa2021saras_esad}) extended the localization of actions in robot-assisted surgery to Radical Prostatectomy data.
-Moreover, the AVOS dataset~(\cite{sharghi2021avos}) expanded action localization to multiple surgery types.
-Nonetheless, these datasets assign a single action category to each instrument and offer classes that could be further analyzed into even finer actions.
+Furthermore, \cite{islam2020interactions} introduced action localization within surgical scenes in the Endovis 2018 dataset using a graph structure, where nodes represented instrument or tissue bounding boxes, and edges depicted the interactions between instruments and tissues.
+Subsequently, the ESAD dataset~(\cite{bawa2021saras_esad}) extended the localization of actions to Robot-Assisted Radical Prostatectomy data, using bounding boxes around visible instruments and labeling their primary actions.
+Nonetheless, these datasets assign each instrument a single action category and offer classes that could be further analyzed to identify even finer actions.

-Contrary to previous approaches, our work adopts the Atomic Visual Actions (AVA)~(\cite{AVA_2018}) formulation for a more detailed study of temporal activities by employing atomic actions.
-As their name suggests, atomic actions are indivisible and represent the most fine-grained level of action understanding, thus allowing practical and precise activity modeling.
-Our GraSP dataset and its predecessor are pioneering in integrating the concept of atomic actions into the surgical domain.
-Accordingly, our benchmark deconstructs surgical activities into various atomic actions that surgical tools perform.
-As a result, GraSP presents a localized and multi-target atomic action detection task where each instrument independently performs multiple atomic actions simultaneously.
-This novel and highly challenging approach facilitates a more in-depth analysis of surgical actions and endorses applications across diverse surgery types, as it is a naturally transferable notion to any surgical domain.
+Contrary to previous approaches, our work adopts the Atomic Visual Actions~(\cite{AVA_2018}) formulation for a more detailed study of temporal activities.
+By definition, atomic actions are indivisible, agent-centered, and represent the finest level of action granularity.
+Accordingly, our benchmark deconstructs surgical activities into various independent atomic actions that each surgical tool performs simultaneously.
+As a result, GraSP presents a localized and multi-target atomic action detection task, a novel and highly challenging approach that facilitates more in-depth analysis of surgical actions and is a naturally transferable notion to any surgical domain.